caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

-The null-coalescing operator will be explained more fully below.
+The null-coalescing operator `??` will be explained more fully below.

-Exceptions are trapped by putting your code within a `try` block, and adding `catch` blocks to determine which exceptions to handle.
-The simplest case is a catch block which will handle any exception.
+Exceptions are trapped, to prevent them from causing the program to exit, by putting your code within a `try` block, and adding `catch` blocks to determine which exceptions to handle.
+The simplest case is a catch block which will handle almost any exception, bar a few edge cases.

 ```
 try